exzeo/packer-plugin-register-ami/README.md

 ```

+In Github, Create secrets
-In Github, Save Passphase into GPG_PASSPHRASE and save private key from export into GPG_PRIVATE_KEY
+* Copy Passphase into GPG_PASSPHRASE
+* Copy Private Key from export into GPG_PRIVATE_KEY

 ## Installation